krsna016/upskill-campus-intern-project-4/projects/working.md

 ## Quiz Interface

 1. **Question Display**
-   - The main window displays a question along with multiple-choice options.
+   - The main window displays a question along with single-choice options.

 2. **Answering Questions**
    - Select an option by clicking on the radio button next to your chosen answer.